ALL IDEAS

 -Onboarding Flow — first-run experience matters more on mobile

-Step 4: Create daily notes as anchors
+Step 4: Generate daily notes as anchors

 Step 5: Open it in Obsidian